 To assist in achieving these goals, Tethys have integrated Reach Robotics’s Reach Alpha Grabber to their Proteus UUV.
 Featuring adjustable grip force, active compliance for safe lifting of heavy, unbalanced objects and quick-change end effectors for mission specificity, the Alpha Grabber is a tough, versatile and proven solution for intervention in harsh subsea environments.
 In their own words, Tethys describes their success with the manipulator:

 “With the Reach Alpha Grabber, we are now able to interact with the environment and the divers underwater.
 The combination of reliability and robustness of the grabber with the precision and manoeuvrability of the UUV pushes the frontiers of underwater operations.
 Furthermore, due to the depth rating of the Reach Alpha, we have no restrictions to operate in any lake or river of Switzerland.”

 At Reach Robotics, we’re proud to be working alongside innovative ROV and UUV manufacturers globally to push the limits of underwater possibility.
-Alongside Tethys, we are striving to support the Special Recovery , develop versatile mission specific technology and innovative robotic solutions.
+Alongside Tethys, we are striving to support the Special Recovery and Military EOD communities, develop versatile mission specific technology, and innovative robotic solutions.